zbartl/SeamsCore/README.md

 # SeamsCore

-## A Developer Focused Content Management System in .NET Core
+## A Developer-Focused Content Management System in .NET Core

-SeamsCore is a Developer focused Content Manangement System designed to avoid interfering with Developers doing what they do best.

-SeamsCore makes extensive use of MediatR and StructureMap in order to provide a clean vertically sliced Architecture.
+SeamsCore makes extensive use of MediatR and StructureMap in order to provide a clean Feature Folder Architecture.